What's the timetable?

 How will the project be monitored?

-Baseline data would be collected prior to the Stage 1 deployment, followed by a
+Two years of baseline data will be collected prior to the Stage 1 deployment, with

-months prior to initiation of Stage 2.
-A similar process would be apply for transition
+of Stage 1 prior to initiation of Stage 2.
+A similar process will apply for the

 Monitoring before, during and after installation of the various stages would allow